simplistix/configurator/docs/use.rst

 >>> Config.from_path('/etc/myapp.yml')
 configurator.config.Config({'myapp': {'cache': {'location': '/var/my_app/'}}})

-If you already have an open stream, it woud be this instead:
+If you already have an open stream, it would be this instead:

 >>> with open('/etc/myapp.yml') as source:
 ...
 Config.from_stream(source)